arciisine/nodesh/README.tpl.md

 ```

 ### Sources
-Out of the box, the following types support an `.async` property that returns an async generator for the supported type.
+Out of the box, the following types support an `.$` property that returns an async generator for the supported type.
 Currently the supported types are:

 #### Iterables
 * Generator - This will return the generator, but as an async generator